 Top tips to making dental veneers last

-When it comes to cosmetic dental veneers, there is little you can do to make them last longer than their assumed lifespan.
+When it comes to cosmetic veneers, there is little you can do to make them last longer than their assumed lifespan.
 However, you should know that this lifespan can be significantly shortened if you don’t take proper care of them.
-Here are some top tips to help get the best out of your cosmetic veneers.
+Here are some top tips to help get the best out of them.

 Brush and floss regularly

 While dental veneers themselves won’t decay the supporting tooth and gums can.
 If teeth aren’t cared for properly you should know that cavities can and will form behind the veneer.
 When this happens, it can threaten the long-term lifespan of a veneer and ultimately, the tooth behind it.
 For this reason, proper and regular brushing and flossing are vital.

 If you play any form of contact sport, it’s worth investing in a quality mouthguard.
 Veneers can easily chip and break on contact or impact with a hard item or body part so it pays to stay protected.